 It is a requirement of booking this tour with Hooked on Cycling that you have suitable travel insurance which covers you for the chosen activity and for emergency evacuation and hospital care.

 Arrival during the day to the medieval town of Avignon.

-Wow” is probably the best way to sum up the day’s ride: a never ending barrage of eye candy and gorgeous perched medieval villages.
+Today you can choice between one of four posisble loop rides.
+Below is a description of one of them.
+This is probably the best way to sum up the day’s ride: a never ending barrage of eye candy and gorgeous perched medieval villages.
 The effort put forth during your climbs will be rewarded by visits of villages classed among the most beautiful in France, including Gordes and Roussillon.
 Today is the longest ride, so make sure to get an early start to take advantage of all the sites along the way.
 We recommend lunch in Roussillon.
 Either a picnic set beside the ochre quarry, overlooking the village, or a quaint restaurant in town

 Depart after breakfast.

 Plane: Avignon, Nimes, Paris, Marseille, Nice airports and by train.